Student Progression Plan

 Deferral of Receipt of a Standard Diploma

-- The decision to accept or defer the standard high school diploma must be made during the school year in which the student is expected to meet all requirements for a standard high school diploma.
-The decision must be noted on the IEP and the parent or guardian, or the student over the age of eighteen (18) for whom rights have transferred in accordance with Rule 6A-6.03311(8), F.A.C., must sign a separate document stating the decision.
+SWD who meet the standard high school diploma requirements and the criteria specified in F.S.1002.4282(3)(c) may defer the receipt of the diploma and continue to receive services.
+The decision to accept or defer the standard high school diploma must be made during the school year in which the student is expected to meet all requirements for a standard high school diploma.
+The decision must be noted on the IEP and the parent or guardian, or the student over the age of 18 for whom rights have transferred must sign a separate document stating the decision.
+(Rule 6A-6.03311(8), F.A.C.)
+The IEP Team must review the benefits of deferring the standard high school diploma, including continuation of educational and related services.

 504 Educational Plans

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination based on disability in any program or activity receiving federal financial assistance.
 Section 504 guarantees the right to full participation and access to FAPE.